pzl/Sublime-MonkeyC/README.md

 This is a [Sublime Text](http://www.sublimetext.com/) language definition and plugin for the [MonkeyC](http://developer.garmin.com/connect-iq/monkey-c/) language.
 MonkeyC is a [Garmin](http://www.garmin.com/)-developed language for the [ConnectIQ](http://developer.garmin.com/connect-iq/overview) platform, that runs on many of their devices, like smart watches.

-When you download and set up the [Connect IQ SDK](https://developer.garmin.com/connect-iq/sdk/) this plugin will also allow you to build Connect IQ projects, Simulate and test them, and package for releasing and uploading.
+When you download and set up the [Connect IQ SDK](https://developer.garmin.com/connect-iq/sdk/) this plugin will also allow you to build Connect IQ projects, Simulate and test them, and package for releasing and uploading to the Connect IQ Store.

 **File Extension**: `.mc`